tomcl/HowToUseGitTJWC/README.md

 * Exit the editor
 * Rebase will process the edited file and finish.

 One radical solution (to remove pushed history) is to copy the repo to a new repo leaving out the earlier part of the history using a [graft](https://git.wiki.kernel.org/index.php/GraftPoint).
 That is not supported here.
-However, see [the alternative strategy](deleting-all-past-history) creating a new orphan branch and renaming it master.
+Also see [the alternative strategy](deleting-all-past-history) creating a new orphan branch and renaming it master that deletes all history.

 ## Glossary